-To begin, and in short, the implications of such a divergence are geometric.
-The effective update to representations is deflected from the direction of steepest descent.
-Such a perspective suggests that this may have a suboptimal or detrimental implication for learning.

-One can see, from \textit{Eqn.}~\ref{Eqn:AffineDivergenceEquality}, the presence of a squared magnitude of the samples scaling the gradient.
-These act as unintentional weightings to each's respective gradient.
-Hence, inducing a sample-wise geometric inconsistency in the representation gradients, where large-magnitude samples produce disproportionately sized updates stepwise, and distorted, over-weighted updates batchwise.
-These result in a deflection from the ideal update trajectories and steepest descent, respectively.
+Implications of the divergence are primarily geometric.
+The sample's squared-magnitude acts as an unintentional weighting in the gradient, introducing a geometric inconsistency in the representation's effective step: large-magnitude samples produce disproportionately sized updates stepwise, or angularly distorted, over-weighted updates batchwise.
+Deflection occurs away from the ideal update trajectory or ideal steepest descent, respectively.
+This infers a conceptual suboptimality for learning.

-In effect, a single-sampled update step would produce updates of various effective learning rates, $\eta_{\text{eff.}}=\eta\left(\left\|\vec{x}\right\|^2+1\right)$, which may result in an overall deflection of optimisation trajectories.
-Similarly, if a gradient update is averaged over a batch, a few large samples will dominate the direction of the resultant representational gradient step relative to others, thereby skewing the direction of the update in their favour.
-Hence, in both scenarios, large-magnitude samples propagated through the affine layers may introduce a foundational bias in optimisation.
+The former can be interpreted as each sample's update step having updates of various effective learning rates, $\eta_{\text{eff.}}=\eta(\|\vec{x}\|^2+1)$.
+The latter, over a batch, is seen as a few large samples dominating the direction of the resultant representational gradient step relative to others, thereby skewing the direction of the update in their favour.
+Both scenarios introduce a foundational bias in affine optimisation.

-One may be considering that normalisation typically reduces such magnitudes, by altering activation distributions; however, this paper hypothesises that such a relation would be better framed in reverse: \textit{Perhaps the success of normalisation is due to approximately correcting the representational update}.
-This consideration will then incidentally coincide with affine divergence solutions, which also appear normalisation-like.
+Already apparent is that normalisation may reduce such magnitudes by altering activation distributions; however, it is hypothesised that such a relation would be better framed in reverse: \textit{Perhaps the success of normalisation is due to approximately correcting the representational update}.
+This consideration will coincide with affine divergence solutions, which incidentally appear normalisation-like.